Vaccine Safety: Dosing Safety

 The purpose of a vaccine is to introduce the smallest amount of antigens, the components of viruses or bacteria that cause illness, to allow a memory immune response to develop without making a person sick.
 It takes about seven to 10 days after getting a vaccine for this immunologic memory to develop.
 That is why when you are planning a trip, you are recommended to see your doctor or a travel clinic well in advance of the trip.

 In some cases, children and adults need different quantities of a vaccine because our immune system weakens with age.
-For example, the shingles vaccine given to adults contains about 14 times more vaccine virus than the chickenpox vaccine given to children, even though both vaccines are made from the same version of the varicella virus.
+For example, an old version of the shingles vaccine given to adults, called Zostavax®, contained about 14 times more vaccine virus than the chickenpox vaccine given to children, even though both vaccines were made from the same version of the varicella virus.
+Zostavax has been replaced with Shingrix®, which provides better immunity with the help of adjuvants.
 Similarly, the adult version of the hepatitis A vaccine contains higher doses than the one for children.
 In contrast, the Tdap vaccine used in adolescents, teens and adults contains lesser quantities of the diphtheria and pertussis antigens to reduce the chance for swelling of the arm that was common in older children and adults after receiving several doses of DTaP.

 No. An extra dose of any vaccine is similar to being exposed to the virus or bacteria in nature; the difference is that with a dose of vaccine, you know that the exposure happened.
-If your grandson was exposed to Haemophilus influenzae type b (Hib) in the community, you would not necessarily know about it, but in either case, his immune system will respond in the same way — it will recognize the Hib as “foreign” and make an immune response to prevent disease.
+If your grandson was exposed to Haemophilus influenzae type b (Hib) in the community, you would not necessarily know about it, but whether he was exposed in the community or by vaccination, his immune system will respond in the same way — it will recognize Hib as “foreign” and make an immune response to prevent disease.

 The number of necessary doses of a particular vaccine depends on many factors including the type of vaccine, the burden of disease in the community, and how the immune system works: